 - Forests also play a huge role in recharging groundwater.
 This is the largest source of freshwater available for humans.
 Trees in the forest hold up flowing water, allowing it to slowly infiltrate into the soil.
 When forests disappear, the water table falls lower and lower into the ground and the soils become very salty.

 - The activities that directly depend on forests cannot be sustained.
 Large populations of people who depend on these activities for their survival will become “deforested refugees”.

 - A freshly deforested land presents a huge number of opportunities.
 We can grow crops, mine, build settlements, etc. But this land is cursed.
 After a few years, the very land that was a treasure trove will become an evil trap.
 None of those activities can be sustained forever on a land that is not being recharged of those invaluable properties forest lands have.

 - Deforestation in extreme cases have lead to complete desertification of the land.
 A once fertile area supporting a thriving forest ecosystem turns into nothing but desert land.
 This has been a major cause of fall of great civilizations throughout history.
 The Roman Empire, Harappan civilization, Ancient Greece were all destroyed because those lands were intensely deforested and the land couldn’t deal with the pressure humans put on it.
 Today, the Sahara Desert is expanding south at the rate of 48 kilometers per year!
 Don’t believe me?
 Look at the map above.

-By choosing economy over life, we have chosen a path that will take us high into the sky, only to bring us crashing down.
+By choosing economy over life, we have chosen a path that will take us high into the sky, that might bring us crashing down.
 That’s what happened to the civilizations of Rome, Harappa, and Greece.
 That’s what happened in Eater Islands as well.
 However, those civilizations were wiped out locally.
-In today’s interconnected world, every activity we prusue will have implications that reach far off places.
+In today’s interconnected world, every activity we pursue will have implications that reach far off places.
 If a civilization falls this time, it’ll be the entire human civilization all over the world.
-There will be no escape.